eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user provides the manifest content via the CLI command `ank apply [OPTIONS] -` through `stdin`,

-Then the Ankaios CLI shall accept the given manifest content from `stdin`.
+When the user provides the manifest content via the CLI command `ank apply [OPTIONS] -` through `stdin`, the Ankaios CLI shall accept the given manifest content from `stdin`.

 Needs:
 - impl
 - utest
 - stest

-#### CLI provides a function to generate a state object from Ankaios manifests
+#### CLI generates a state object from Ankaios manifests
 `swdd~cli-apply-generates-state-object-from-ankaios-manifests~1`

 Status: approved

-When the user does not provide the optional argument `-d` And the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, Then the Ankaios CLI shall parse the manifest content into a state object.
+When the user does not provide the optional argument `-d` And the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, the Ankaios CLI shall parse the manifest content into a state object.

 Needs:
 - impl
 - utest
 - stest

-#### CLI provides a function to generate filter masks from Ankaios manifests
+#### CLI generates filter masks from Ankaios manifests
 `swdd~cli-apply-generates-filter-masks-from-ankaios-manifests~1`

 Status: approved

-When the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, Then the Ankaios CLI shall parse the manifest content into a list of filter masks.
+When the Ankaios CLI accepts the manifest content from file(s) or from `stdin`, the Ankaios CLI shall parse the manifest content into a list of filter masks.

 Needs:
 - impl
 - utest
 - stest

-#### CLI provides a function to send update state request for `ank apply ...`
+#### CLI sends update state request for `ank apply ...`
 `swdd~cli-apply-send-update-state~1`

 Status: approved

-When the Ankaios CLI parses the manifest content into a state object And the Ankaios CLI parses the manifest content into a list of filter masks, Then then Ankaios CLI shall send an update state request to the Ankaios server containing the built state object and filter mask.
+When the Ankaios CLI parses the manifest content into a state object And the Ankaios CLI parses the manifest content into a list of filter masks, the Ankaios CLI shall send an update state request to the Ankaios server containing the built state object and filter mask.

 Needs:
 - impl
 - utest
 - stest

-#### CLI provides a function to send update state request for `ank apply -d ...`
+#### CLI sends update state request for `ank apply -d ...`
 `swdd~cli-apply-send-update-state-for-deletion~1`

 Status: approved

 When the user provides the optional argument `-d`
-And the Ankaios CLI parses the manifest content into a list of filter masks, Then then Ankaios CLI shall send an update state request to the Ankaios server containing an empty state object and the filter mask.
+And the Ankaios CLI parses the manifest content into a list of filter masks, the Ankaios CLI shall send an update state request to the Ankaios server containing an empty state object and the filter mask.

 Needs:
 - impl